-Nageri, Michael William (1989) Activities of the ARCT in Industrial and Technological Information, 1988.
+- Kinney, Jane (1988) The role for CD-ROM in information isolated areas.
+Paper presented at the Nairobi Workshop. - Koleini, Pat (1988) CARINET: Computers for developing nations.
+Computerland Magazine 4(November-December):34-ff. - Lambert, Steve and Suzanne Ropiequet (1986) CD-ROM: The New Papyrus.
+The current and Future State of the Art.
+Microsoft Press, Redmond, Washington. - Lathrop, Ann (1989) Online and CD-ROM Databases in School Libraries.
+Libraries Unlimited, Inc., Englewood, Colorado. - Mann, Charles, M. Grindle and P. Shipton (1989) Ask Aries Knowledgebase and Seeking Solutions: Framework and Cases for Small Enterprise Development Programs.
+Kumarian Press, West Hartford, Connecticut. - Microsoft Press Staff (1989) CD-ROM Yearbook, 1989-1990.
+Microsoft Press, Division of Microsoft Corporation, Redmond, Washington. - Myers, Patti (1987) Publishing with CD-ROM.
+Meckler Corporation, Westport, Connecticut. - Nageri, Michael William (1989) Activities of the ARCT in Industrial and Technological Information, 1988.
 Presented at the second meeting of the Standing Committee on Harmonization and Standardization of Documentation and Information Systems at ECA-Sponsored Regional and Sub-regional Institutions.
-Addis Ababa, 15-17 March, 1989.

-O'Brien, Bill (1989) Archives in miniature.
-PC Magazine, January 31, 1989, pp 1985-224.

-- Olden, Edward Anthony (1987) The Beneficiaries of Library and Information Policy in British and Ex-British Africa: Steps from the White Women's League to the Electronic.
+Addis Ababa, 15-17 March, 1989. - O'Brien, Bill (1989) Archives in miniature.
+PC Magazine, January 31, 1989, pp 1985-224. - Olden, Edward Anthony (1987) The Beneficiaries of Library and Information Policy in British and Ex-British Africa: Steps from the White Women's League to the Electronic.
 PhD.
 Thesis, University of Illinois at Urbana-Champaign. - Partridge, W.G.McD.
 (1988) Low Budget Libraianship: Managing Information in Developing Countries.
 The Library Association, London, United Kingdom. - Roth, Stephen F. (1985) The Computer Edge: Microcomputer Trends/Uses in Publishing.
 R.R.
-Bowker Company, New York. - Scrvan-Schreiber, Jean Jacques (1980) The World Challenge.
+Bowker Company, New York. - Servan-Schreiber, Jean Jacques (1980) The World Challenge.
 Simon and Schuster, New York. - Standke, Klaus-Heinrich (1988) International cooperation in science and technology: classical options and new opportunities for Africa.
 International Journal of Technology Management 3(4):439-460. - Stone, Martha (1988) Papers resulting from the meetings to develop an information strategy for IDRC for Africa.
 International Development Research Centre, Ottawa, Canada. - Stover, William James (1984) Information Technology in the Third World: Can I.T.
 Lead to Humane National Development?
 Westview Press, Boulder, Colorado. - United Nations Economic and Social Council (1988) The Use of Microcomputers in Documentation and Information Centers in Africa.
 Fifth session of the Joint Conference of African Planners, Statisticians, and Demographers.
-Economic Commission for Africa, Addis Ababa, 21-28 March 1988. - United Nations Economic and Social Council (1989) Report on the Regional Seminar on National Information and Informatics Policies in Africa.
-PADIS and IDRC, Addis Ababa, Ethiopia, 28 November - 1 December 1988. - United National Economic and Social Council (1989) Report of the Second Meeting of the Standing Committee on Harmonization and Standardization of Documentation and Information Systems at ECA-sponsored Regional and Sub-regional Institutions.
+Economic Commission for Africa, Addis Ababa, 21-28 March 1988.

+- United Nations Economic and Social Council (1989) Report on the Regional Seminar on National Information and Informatics Policies in Africa.
+PADIS and IDRC, Addis Ababa, Ethiopia, 28 November 1 December 1988. - United National Economic and Social Council (1989) Report of the Second Meeting of the Standing Committee on Harmonization and Standardization of Documentation and Information Systems at ECA-sponsored Regional and Sub-regional Institutions.
 Economic Commission for Africa, Addis Ababa, Ethiopia, 11-13 April 1989. - United Nations Economic and Social Council (1989) Report on a Survey of User Needs.
 Fourth meeting of the Regional Technical Committee for PADIS.
 Economic Commission for Africa, Addis Ababa, 23-25 March 1989. - United Nations Educational, Scientific and Cultural Organization (1989) Special Programme of Assistance to Africa in the Fields of Scientific and Technological Research and of Research and Development.
 UNESCO, Paris, France. - Valantin, Robert L. (1981) CDS/ISIS and MINISIS: A Functional Analysis and Comparison.
-International Development Research Centre, Ottawa, Canada.
+International Development Research Centre, Ottawa, Canada. - Wright, Karen (1990) The road to the global village.
+Scientific American March 1990:83-94.